Father of July 4th parade shooting suspect pleads guilty to misdemeanors linked to son’s gun license

 Anti-gun violence advocates say they are encouraged that police and prosecutors are investigating anyone who may have contributed to the attack.
 But legal experts say criminal liability can be hard to prove against a shooter’s parent or guardian.
 More often, they face civil lawsuits where legal standards of proof are less stringent.

+“Any parent who is reckless in these decisions isn’t going to have any idea when that ticking time bomb will go off. … This was a matter of years, and we have held him responsible, even over that period of years,” Rinehart said of Crimo Jr.

-In Illinois, Crimo III faces 21 first-degree murder counts, 48 counts of attempted murder and 48 counts of aggravated battery.
+Crimo III, meanwhile, still faces 21 first-degree murder counts, 48 counts of attempted murder and 48 counts of aggravated battery.
 Prosecutors say he admitted he was the gunman when he was arrested hours after the shooting in Highland Park.
 No trial date has been set.

 Savage is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.